Robotics and Autonomous Systems (REU) -- Summer 2026

 Haptics for Virtual Reality

 Physical environments can provide a variety of interaction opportunities for robots to exploit towards their locomotion goals.
 However, it is unclear how to even extract information about – much less exploit – these opportunities from physical properties (e.g., shape, size, distribution) of the environment.
-This project integrates engineering, physics, and biomechanics to discover the general principles governing the interactions between bio-inspired robots and their locomotion environments, and uses these principles to create novel control, sensing, and navigation strategies for robots to effectively move through non-flat, non-rigid, complex terrains.
-For example, with a simple interaction model of robot-obstacle interactions, a bio-inspired multi-legged robot can intelligently exploit obstacle disturbances to generate desired locomotion dynamics.
-With a better understanding of sand responses to robot leg interactions, we are developing robots with direct-drive legs that can sensitively “feel” the stability and erodibility of desert soil, to help geoscientists collect invaluable measurements on desertification through every step.
+This project integrates mechanical engineering, electrical engineering, computer science, and physics, to discover the general principles governing the interactions between bio-inspired robots and their locomotion environments, and uses these principles to create novel control, sensing, and navigation strategies for robots to effectively move through non-flat, non-rigid, complex terrains to support applications in Earth and planetary explorations.

 Location and Housing